October 2008 Archives

 Grass 10-22-08.jpg

-Happened upon this quiz in a garden blog, This Garden Is Illegal.
-As it turns out, I am an Iris.
-I don't take too many of these types of quizzes, but how could I resist one that pertains to my newfound love of gardening?
-The thing I dislike about quizzes like this is there are the occasional questions where the answer choices just don't fit you at all, or you are between two choices. <edit: 05-27-09; I retook the quiz today while messing with my blog set-up.
-As it turns out, now I'm a LILY.
-The description fits me much better: "Your artistic expression tends to show up in flamboyant bursts.
-When you are feeling creative, it consumes your every though and action.
-But just as quickly as the muse shows up, it leaves you and you are back to your relatively normal self."
+I happened upon this quiz in a garden blog, This Garden Is Illegal.
+As it turns out, I am a Lily.
+I usually can’t stand these types of quizzes, but how could I resist one that pertains to gardening?
+Here’s the description of a Lily person: “Your artistic expression tends to show up in flamboyant bursts.
+When you are feeling creative, it consumes your every thought and action.
+But just as quickly as the muse shows up, it leaves you and you are back to your relatively normal self.”
 Fits me to a T.

 I am a